meshcloud/meshcloud-docs/docs/meshstack.aws.index.md

 * Org Root Account - All accounts created by meshstack are living "under" this account and its Organization Units. `meshfed-service` needs to assume a role in this account.
 * Automation Account - This account is usually used to host certain CloudFormation templates, provide an Account Vending Machine and is needed to properly setup Landing Zones.

+### IAM Roles and Service Control Policies

+When a user (e.g. a developer) accesses an AWS Account, they are assigned an AWS IAM role based on their project role configured on the corresponding meshProject.
+Operators can configure these roles and their permissions by providing an [AWS Cloud Formation](https://aws.amazon.com/cloudformation/) template. meshStack uses this template to initialize and update AWS Account configurations.

+When configuring these roles, operators must take care to correctly guard against privilege escalation and maintain project sandboxing.
+Operators should also consider leveraging [Service Control Policies](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_policies_scp.html) to simplify role configuration and set up a guarded boundary for the maximum of permissions granted to any role.

 ## Platform Instance Configuration

 ### AWS Root Account Setup